 Acquisition price: $750 million

-Quip is a cloud-based productivity platform that allows customers to efficiently create and be in charge of their documents and projects.
+Quip is a cloud-based productivity platform that allows customers to create and manage their documents and projects efficiently.
 This acquisition provided Salesforce with a considerable enhancement in productivity.

 Additionally, Quip offers a variety of 'live apps,' which enable users to include calendars, checklists, videos, and more within a Quip document.